-The interim consolidated financial statements at March 31, 2022 and for the three-months ended March 31, 2022 and 2021 contained in this report are unaudited and should be read in conjunction with the consolidated financial statements as of December 31, 2021 in accordance with IFRS, applying Section 315e HGB, contained in the Company's Annual Report 2021.
-The preparation of interim consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The consolidated financial statements at March 31, 2022 and for the three-months ended March 31, 2022 and 2021 contained in this report are unaudited and should be read in conjunction with the consolidated financial statements contained in the Company's 2021 Form 20-F. The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Such interim financial statements reflect all adjustments that, in the opinion of management, are necessary for a fair presentation of the results of the periods presented.
+Such financial statements reflect all adjustments that, in the opinion of management, are necessary for a fair presentation of the results of the periods presented.
 All such adjustments are of a normal recurring nature.